 13. Summers are sizzling.

 When the mercury surges past the 100-degree mark and your face feels like it’s slowly melting off, just remember that balmy winter.
-Take up tubing to cool off.
+Take a dip in Barton Springs to cool off.

 14. Tubing is a summer ritual.

-To escape the scorching heat, Austinites head for nearby New Braunfels to float the Comal River.
+To escape the scorching heat, Austinites head for nearby New Braunfels to float the Comal or Guadalupe River.
 It’s an all-day affair, so slather on the sunscreen or face the dreaded belly burn.

 15. We’re not as weird as you think.